-In Darwin's second year at the university, he joined the Plinian Society, a student natural-history group featuring lively debates in which radical democratic students with materialistic views challenged orthodox religious concepts of science.
-He assisted Robert Edmond Grant's investigations of the anatomy and life cycle of marine invertebrates in the Firth of Forth, and on 27 March 1827 presented at the Plinian his own discovery that black spores found in oyster shells were the eggs of a skate leech.
-One day, Grant praised Lamarck's evolutionary ideas.
+Lamarck's evolutionary ideas.
 Darwin was astonished by Grant's audacity, but had recently read similar ideas in his grandfather Erasmus' journals.
 Darwin was rather bored by Robert Jameson's natural-history course, which covered geology-including the debate between Neptunism and Plutonism.
-He learned the classification of plants, and assisted with work on the collections of the University Museum, one of the largest museums in Europe at the time.
-[31]
+He learned the classification of plants and assisted with work on the collections of the University Museum, one of the largest museums in Europe at the time.

-Darwin's neglect of medical studies annoyed his father, who shrewdly sent him to Christ's College, Cambridge, to study for a Bachelor of Arts degree as the first step towards becoming an Anglican country parson.
-As Darwin was unqualified for the Tripos, he joined the ordinary degree course in January 1828.
-[32] He preferred riding and shooting to studying.
-[33]
+Darwin's neglect of medical studies annoyed his father, who sent him to Christ's College, Cambridge, in January 1828, to study for a Bachelor of Arts degree as the first step towards becoming an Anglican country parson.
+Darwin was unqualified for Cambridge's Tripos exams and was required instead to join the ordinary degree course.
+[31] He preferred riding and shooting to studying.
+[32]

-During the first few months of Darwin's enrollment, his second cousin William Darwin Fox was also studying at Christ's College.
+During the first few months of Darwin's enrolment at Christ's College, his second cousin William Darwin Fox was still studying there.
 Fox impressed him with his butterfly collection, introducing Darwin to entomology and influencing him to pursue beetle collecting.
-[34][35] He did this zealously, and had some of
+[34][35] He did this zealously and had some of his finds published in James Francis Stephens' Illustrations of British entomology (1829-1932).
+[35][36]

-Also through Fox, Darwin became a close friend and follower of botany professor John Stevens Henslow.
-Henslow.
-Henslow here leading parson-naturalists who saw scientific work as religious natural theology, becoming known to these dons as "the man who walks with Henslow".
+Through Fox, Darwin became a close friend and follower of botany professor John Stevens Henslow.
+[34] He met other leading parsonnaturalists who saw scientific work as religious natural theology, becoming known to these dons as "the man who walks with Henslow".
 When his own exams drew near, Darwin applied himself to his studies and was delighted by the language and logic of William Paley's Evidences of Christianity (1795).
-In his final examination in January 1831 Darwin did well, coming tenth out of 178 candidates for the ordinary degree.
+[37] In his final examination in January 1831, Darwin did well, coming tenth out of 178 candidates for the ordinary degree.
+[38]